 Combined Laboratory and X-Ray Technologist

-Combined laboratory and x-ray technologists conduct routine medical laboratory tests, perform general radiography, fluoroscopy and electrocardiograms, and operate and maintain related equipment.
+Combined laboratory and X-ray technologists do routine medical lab tests, and perform general radiography, fluoroscopy, and electrocardiograms.
+They operate and maintain related equipment.

-Health Care Technologist, Laboratory Technician/Technologist, Medical Laboratory and X-Ray Technologist, Medical Technologist
+CLXT, Health Care Technologist, Laboratory Technician / Technologist, Medical Laboratory and X-Ray Technologist, Medical Technologist

 In Canada, the federal government groups and organizes occupations based on a National Occupational Classification (NOC) system.
 This alis occupation may not reflect the entire NOC group it is part of.
 Data for the NOC group can apply across multiple occupations.